novateurjsp/novateurjsp.github.io/_pages/about.md

 Authors: **Shengpeng Ji**, Ziyue Jiang, Hanting Wang, Jialong Zuo, Zhou Zhao

 - Audio samples are available in this [website](https://mobilespeech.github.io/)
+- This work was deployed in the Honor phone Magic6 series.
 </div>
 </div>